 After I had been programming for awhile, I sought a job in what I hoped would be such a shop: a place where things were done "right".
 Instead, I have always found myself in positions where creative people hack code and implement systems.
 And, some of those systems were high quality enterprise applications.
 I suspect, though, that my vision of a 'world class programming shop' may not really exist.
+There are places where protocols are developed and their use enforced and best practices identified and implemented.
 97 Things Every Programmer Should Know: Collective Wisdom From the Experts is a collection of short essays addressing many, many facets of the application development process.
 Other essays convey useful advice such as having a coding standard and enforcing its use.
 In the 97 essays, nearly every aspect of the application development process is explored and described.
 GTD Toolbox: 100+ Resources for Getting Things Done.

 The method is just as popular today as it was back in 2007 when we ran our GTD Ninja post featuring more than 50 apps to help you be more productive and organized.
 But there are a host of new applications out there to help you be even more productive this year.
 Below are more than 100 of them.
 What are your favorite GTD tools?
 Tell us more about them in the comments.
 Complete Solutions iGTD - A free Mac OS X app.
 Kinkless GTD - Free Applescripts for OmniOutliner Pro for implementing GTD-style task management.
 OmniFocus - A Mac OS X GTD system that also works with your iPhone. tasktoy - A GTD app that includes printable lists and mobile access.
 Todoist - A simple GTD app with a built-in calendar, Gmail integration, and more.
 Things - task management on the Mac.

 Do you want to write a song, plan the next big project, improve the house, or write a thesis?
 Whatever it is, you can customize Things to make it perfect for your needs.
 Every project you add to Things automatically shows up in the sidebar so you can access it at any time.
 And you can hide projects you’re currently not working on by putting them in Someday - this keeps your sidebar clean and lets you focus on the things that are relevant now.
 Add Areas to the sidebar so you can group projects and to-dos together: “Family”, “Work”, “Hobby”, “Health”, or whatever makes sense to you.